evymail87gmailcom/EvysGarage/evysGarage/ReadMe.txt

 Function: DefaultGarage- Instantiation of a defaultgarage to show UI-functions -Add a function that prints the element where the vehicle is parked.
 -Create a function to print extended attributes for more information about the vehicles.

+Possible solution and further developement:
+-Make a new class for the Admin, this might make it easier to